thebearingedge/timdav.is/source/_posts/UNIX-Domain-Sockets-vs-TCP-Sockets.md

 ## TCP Sockets

 When I was self-studying, I slowly pieced together how clients and servers shoot [HTTP messages](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages) at each other over [TCP connections](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Protocol_operation).
-I don't often interact with sockets directly; these are hidden behind client libraries or web frameworks, where HTTP request and response messages are the center of attention.
+I don't often interact with TCP connections directly; these are hidden behind client libraries or web frameworks, where HTTP request and response messages are the center of attention.

 Here's my simplified summary of an HTTP exchange between a client and a server over TCP: